Beach Report and Safety

 - Rip current forecast: High Risk

-- Daily weather: Sunny with the high temperature in the mid 80’s.
+- Daily weather: Cloudy with a chance for afternoon showers.
+The high temperature is in the upper 70’s.

 LIFEGUARDS & BEACH PATROL AVAILABILITY